 Then, they will answer the following questions on a separate sheet of paper, brainstorming 3-5 suggestions for each question.
 Suggestions could be comedic, dramatic, tragic, or ridiculous – the point is for students to generate lots of ideas and alternatives.

-- What might happen if one of the characters makes a completely different decision than they did in the scene before?
+1. What might happen if one of the characters didn’t appear in the scene, or a different character appeared instead?
+(For example, in Hamlet, what if Ophelia or Rosencrantz was hidden behind the tapestry instead of Polonius?)
+2. What might happen if one of the characters reacted in a completely different way than they did in the scene before?
+(For example, in Macbeth, what if Macbeth and Macduff start breakdancing instead of swordfighting?)
+3. What might happen if one of the characters makes a completely different decision than they did in the scene before?
 (For example, in A Midsummer Night’s Dream, what if Oberon decides to kill Puck as a punishment when Puck places the potion on Lysander instead of Demetrius?)

 From this brainstorm session, have students choose one of their suggestions and use it to rewrite their existing scene into something new.
 The only rule is that the scene cannot just cut off and end abruptly with the change (as in, “He dies.
 The end.”).
 How does the change affect the rest of the scene, the characters, and the overall story?
 What happens now that the change has occurred?
 How do the characters react to the changes?
 Have students explore these thoughts during their rewrite.